Community expresses support of skatepark - Leader Publications

 “We are glad to help out in any way we can,” Sanderson said.
 “We as a family have tried to clean up the area as best we can.
 We just really want to see you guys move forward with the skatepark.
 It’s a good thing for the kids.”

-Two business owners, Chase Smith, of The Rage, and Cindy Cataldo, of Front Street Pizza Pub, both located on Front Street, are working on a possible solution with the city and parks department.
+Two business owners, Chance Smith, of The Rage, and Cindy Cataldo, of Front Street Pizza Pub, both located on Front Street, are working on a possible solution with the city and parks department.

 Smith said on Tuesday the business owners were working together to potentially install security cameras at Front Street Pizza Pub that could look over the parking lot and skate park.